Teofisto Guingona Jr.: Post vice presidency (2004–present)

 After the defeat of his candidate, Fernando Poe Jr., Guingona supported the administration of Arroyo again by accepting the position of ambassador to China.
 He resigned as ambassador and joined the opposition again at the height of the Hello Garci scandal, a political scandal involving Arroyo's alleged rigging of the 2004 presidential elections.

 On November 29, 2007, Guingona participated in the Manila Peninsula rebellion, a mutiny led by Senator Antonio Trillanes and Brigadier General Danilo Lim that called for Arroyo's resignation.
 He was arrested afterward, but on December 13, 2007, the Makati Regional Trial Court dismissed rebellion cases against him.

 Guingona wrote his 346-page book Fight for the Filipino, which contains his memoirs.
 It was launched on July 4, 2008, his 80th birthday, at the Manila Hotel.

 Personal life

 Guingona is married to Ruth de Lara, a former mayor and vice mayor of Gingoog, Misamis Oriental.
 His son, Teofisto III (TG), is a former senator of the Philippines, while his daughter, Stella Marie, also served as mayor of Gingoog until 2019.

+Electoral history

+Electoral history of Teofisto Guingona Jr.